markmuetz/remake/README.md

 """
 from remake import Remake, TaskRule

+# A remake file is defined by creating a Remake object.
 demo = Remake()

 class FanOut(TaskRule):
-    rule_inputs = {'in': 'data/in.txt'}
+    """Takes one input file and uses two tasks to generate two output files""" rule_inputs = {'in': 'data/in.txt'}
     rule_outputs = {'fan_out_{i}': 'data/fan_out_{i}.txt'}
+    # This defines the output files, and the number of tasks this TaskRule will create.
     var_matrix = {'i': [1, 2]}

     def rule_run(self):